TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 previously exceeded its memory limit.

+## MySQL-related metrics

+The MySQL metrics report activity for MySQL and Percona master database servers.
+These are only available for versions which support the DTrace mysql provider, which is currently versions 5.5 and later which have been compiled with ENABLE_DTRACE.
+The metrics show connection, query and filesort details.

+### MySQL: connections

+**Name:** mysql.connections.
+**Raw metric:** number of client connections to the database.
+**Decompositions:** hostname, zonename, pid, execname, psargs, user, client, latency (heatmap).
+**Visibility:** operators and end users.

+This shows client connections to the database, providing breakdowns to show the client username and client hostname.
+The "latency" field shows a heatmap depicting the entire duration of the connection, which may last many seconds and span many queries.

+### MySQL: queries

+**Name:** mysql.queries.
+**Raw metric:** number of database queries.
+**Decompositions:** hostname, zonename, pid, execname, psargs, querysubstr, database, user, client, latency (heatmap), cputime (heatmap).
+**Visibility:** operators and end users.

+This shows query requests that are served by the database, and has a number of breakdowns to show general characteristics of the workload: including the database name, user name and client hostname.
+The "latency" breakdown shows query performance in detail, which can be used to identify single outliers and patterns of degraded performance.
+The latency heatmap can be visually compared to the "cputime" heatmap, which shows the time spent on-CPU for each query.
+If these heatmaps look similar, then the queries are spending most of their time on-CPU in the database.
+If the latency heatmap shows much higher latency than the cputime heatmap, then queries are blocked off-CPU for some reason, which can include waiting on file system I/O (including disk I/O), locks, and for their turn on-CPU.

+### MySQL: filesort

+**Name:** mysql.filesort.
+**Raw metric:** number of database filesorts.
+**Decompositions:** hostname, zonename, pid, execname, psargs, database, table, latency (heatmap), cputime (heatmap).
+**Visibility:** operators and end users.

+This shows the filesort operation in MySQL databases, which can be expensive component of a query, both in terms of CPU time and file system I/O.
+Breakdowns provide information on the database and table that were the subject to filesort.
+The latency and cputime fields allow the time spent doing filesort, and the time spent on-CPU to be examined.
+If these heatmaps are different with "latency" much higher than "cputime", it can indicate that time is spent waiting on file system I/O (including disk I/O) rather than performing work on-CPU.

 ## NIC-related metrics

 The NIC metrics allow operators and end users to observe network activity as it